idaholab/moose/framework/doc/content/documentation/systems/Mesh/Partitioner/PetscExternalPartitioner.md

   nx = 10
   ny = 10
   [Partitioner]
-    # You need to use PetscMatPartitioner to gain an access to these external packages
+    # You need to use PetscExternalPartitioner to gain an access to these external packages
-    type = PetscMatPartitioner
+    type = PetscExternalPartitioner
     # specify which package you want to use
     # you could choose one of {Chaco, Party, PTScotch, ParMETIS}
     part_package = ptscotch